knpuniversity/easyadminbundle/knpu/customizing-templates.md

 you could extend this and override only the blocks you need.
 We won't do that for the layout, but we will for `list.html.twig`.

-This is responsible for `list` view we've been working on.
+This is responsible for the `list` view we've been working on.
 And not surprisingly, there are also new, show and edit templates.

 But *most* of the templates start with ``field_``... interesting.
 Remember how each